Documenting the American South Logo

 • Abstract

-At the age of 82, C. Vann Woodward, one of the great lights of southern history, reflects on race relations in the American South, his own experiences there, and some of the contributions historians have made to the field.
-The interview is especially focused on Southern attitudes toward segregation in the period between World War II and the mid-1950s, though it is certainly not limited to that time.
+At the age of eighty-two, C. Vann Woodward, one of the great lights of southern history, reflects on race relations in the American South, his own experiences in the region, and some of the contributions historians have made to the field.
+The interview is especially focused on southern attitudes toward segregation in the period between World War II and the mid-1950s, though it is certainly not limited to that time.
 The interviewer also proposes some of his theses on the civil rights movement to Woodward in order to elicit the historian's reaction.

 • Finding aid to the Southern Oral History Program Collection